jamoma/JamomaDoc/Drafts/buildAndTestBlogPost.md

 There were several key design decisions made earlier in the development of Jamoma that made our Build & Test solution relatively easy to implement:

-1. **All objects derive from a single parent class.** The `TTDataObjectBase` class contains a template for a [`test()` method](https://github.com/jamoma/JamomaCore/blob/dev/Foundation/library/includes/TTDataObjectBase.h#L120) and it also registers [the "test" message](https://github.com/jamoma/JamomaCore/blob/dev/Foundation/library/source/TTDataObjectBase.cpp#L38).
+1. **All objects derive from a single parent class.** The `TTDataObjectBase` class contains a template for a [`test()` method](https://github.com/jamoma/JamomaCore/blob/dev/Foundation/library/includes/TTDataObjectBase.h#L120) and registers [the "test" message](https://github.com/jamoma/JamomaCore/blob/dev/Foundation/library/source/TTDataObjectBase.cpp#L38).
 Inheritance then ensures that unit testing is built into every Jamoma object by default.
 * **Tags are used by each object.** In general, tags allow us to group objects and enable searching based on common features.
-Tags are typically defined near the head of each cpp file via preprocessor [`#define` statements](https://github.com/jamoma/JamomaCore/blob/dev/DSP/extensions/FilterLib/source/TTHalfband9.cpp#L13) and our [macros for class definition](https://github.com/jamoma/JamomaCore/blob/master/DSP/library/includes/TTDSP.h#L49) take care of the rest.
+Tags are typically defined near the head of each CPP file via preprocessor [`#define` statements](https://github.com/jamoma/JamomaCore/blob/dev/DSP/extensions/FilterLib/source/TTHalfband9.cpp#L13) and our [macros for class definition](https://github.com/jamoma/JamomaCore/blob/master/DSP/library/includes/TTDSP.h#L49) take care of the rest.
-* **Tags are searchable at runtime.** Jamoma provides the static method [`GetRegisteredClassNamesForTags`](https://github.com/jamoma/JamomaCore/blob/dev/Foundation/library/includes/TTObject.h#L74), which produces an array of all registered classes with a given tag.
+* **Tags are searchable at runtime.** Jamoma provides the static method [`GetRegisteredClassNamesForTags`](https://github.com/jamoma/JamomaCore/blob/dev/Foundation/library/includes/TTObject.h#L74), which produces a `TTValue` array containing the names of all registered classes with a given tag.

 ###Implementation

 For Build & Test, we first defined a tag that was specific to each library or extension in the Jamoma Core and added it to existing classes.
 For example: in the DSP library we used [`dspLibrary`](https://github.com/jamoma/JamomaCore/blob/dev/DSP/library/test.cpp#L21), but in the FilterLib extension, we used [`dspFilterLib`](https://github.com/jamoma/JamomaCore/blob/dev/DSP/extensions/FilterLib/test.cpp#L25).

-The makefile for each project now looks for `test.cpp` file in a [given project](https://github.com/jamoma/JamomaCore/blob/dev/Shared/jamomalib.rb#L1708).
-If it is present, the build process will run it.
-The `test.cpp` file for each project contains a simple [`main` function](https://github.com/jamoma/JamomaCore/blob/dev/DSP/library/test.cpp) that runs at the end of the build.
+The makefile for each project now looks for a `test.cpp` file in a [given project](https://github.com/jamoma/JamomaCore/blob/dev/Shared/jamomalib.rb#L1708).
+If it is present, the build process will compile it and run the included [`main` function](https://github.com/jamoma/JamomaCore/blob/dev/DSP/library/test.cpp) at the end of the build.
 That `main()` function essentially breaks down into 2 steps:

 1. search for objects registered with a specified project tag
 2. for each object, send it a "test" message

-If no customized `test()` method is specified for the object, we get a [harmless message](https://github.com/jamoma/JamomaCore/blob/dev/Foundation/library/includes/TTDataObjectBase.h#L126) suggesting that we should create one.
-If it has been customized, the test method runs.
+If the `test()` method has not been overridden for a given object, we get a [harmless message](https://github.com/jamoma/JamomaCore/blob/dev/Foundation/library/includes/TTDataObjectBase.h#L126) suggesting that we should create a test.
+If it has been overridden, the test method runs.

-Whenever an assertion fails, the build will stop and IDE will highlight the relevant line of code in your test.
+Whenever an assertion fails, the build will stop and your IDE will highlight the relevant line of code in your test (see image above).

 ##Summary